llmos-ai/llmos.ai/docs/user_guide/model_management/registries.md

 When configuring the S3 backend, you need to provide the following information:

 1. **Endpoint**: The S3-compatible endpoint URL (e.g., `s3.registry.com:5000`)
-   - Must use HTTPS protocol for security
+   - Must s3 server use HTTPS protocol to ensure secure communication
-   - Ensure the endpoint is accessible from your LLMOS cluster
+   - Verify that the endpoint is reachable from your LLMOS cluster

-2. **Bucket**: The S3 bucket name where your models and datasets will be stored (e.g., `bucket`)
+2. **Bucket**: The name of the S3 bucket where your models and datasets will be stored (e.g., `bucket`)

 3. **Use Https**: This checkbox is enabled by default and cannot be disabled, as only HTTPS connections are supported.